Indooroopilly State High School Buildings: Block D (1957–58)

-'Town Square' (1958-65) and Stairway (1960)
+'Town Square' (1958–65) and Stairway (1960)

 The large courtyard area known as "Town Square" comprises a large lawn encircled by bitumen driveways and blocks D (east) C (south) G (west) and E (north).
 Other gardens and grassed areas are located in front of blocks C and D. Two concrete pathways cross the lawn and converge at a point near the base of a wide, concrete stairway adjacent to the east end of Block E. The stairway ascends the steep slope and links to a pathway to McCaul Street.
 Orange brick walls form a retaining wall along the east side, terminating at a brick planter box at the base.
 Tall brick-enclosed garden beds form the western side of the stairway and wrap around the southeast corner of Block E. One garden wall has been recently replaced by rendered concrete blockwork.
 Tubular metal handrails run down the centre of the stairway and single rails are attached to the side walls.
+In 2021, the original lawn was replaced with synthetic turf, due to constant erosion from the number of commuters.
+In 2022, a table tennis table was installed just east of the central pathway.